rebelbus450/rebelbus450/README.md

 - 👋 Hi, I’m @rebelbus450
 - 👀 I’m new to progaming
-- 🌱 I’m currently learning the basicx
+- 🌱 I’m currently learning the basics

 - 📫 How to reach me bruninhost1625@gmail.com